yaghouti/country-currency-phone/README.md

 # Country Currency ISO
-Provides countries and currencies based on ISO names and symbols
+Provides countries and currencies based on ISO names and symbols.

-## Install
-> npm install country-currency-iso

 ## Usage
 ```ts